greenelab/deep-review/manuscript.md

 separately.
 It is unclear how much performance would have increased if not for computational restrictions.

 Epigenetic data, combined with deep learning, may have sufficient explanatory power to infer gene expression.
 For instance, the DeepChrome CNN [@G10wkFHt] improved prediction accuracy of high or low gene expression from histone modifications over existing methods.
+AttentiveChrome [@16MNknNBL] added a deep attention model to further enhance DeepChrome.
 Deep learning can also integrate different data types.
 For example, Liang et al. combined RBMs to integrate gene expression, DNA methylation, and miRNA data to define ovarian cancer subtypes [@1EtavGKI4].
 While these approaches are promising, many convert gene expression measurements to categorical or binary variables, thus ablating many complex gene expression signatures present in intermediate and relative numbers.

 Deep learning applied to gene expression data is still in its infancy, but the future is bright.
 Many previously untestable hypotheses can now be interrogated